The Lifeline Financial Institutions Need Amid COVID-19 Crisis

 - Get a baseline.
 If you haven’t done so already, stress test your portfolio to get a baseline that can be used next quarter.
 It’s even better if you have performed a portfolio analysis in the early stage of this unprecedented economic cycle.
 Get those soft pulls done to obtain current credit scores for your account holders before extensions begin to run out.
 This starting point allows you to analyze migration and can be a great indicator for use in projected loan loss scenarios.

 - Examiners are going to be looking for answers harder than ever before once the dust settles and we move out of this economic cycle.
 They will want answers to justify your financial institution’s decisions.
 Appropriate stress testing allows you to model effectively and provide examiners with solid information that explains the moves you have made on portfolio adjustments, lending decisions and withholdings at your Financial Institution.

-Now more than ever, portfolio analytic toolsets have become a lifeline.
-How successful your Financial Institution performs these predictions and projections depends on how effectively you can properly monitor, evaluate and solution with smart business actions provided by your portfolio management solution.
+Now more than ever, portfolio analytics toolsets have become a lifeline.
+How successful your Financial Institution performs these predictions and projections depends on how effectively you can monitor, evaluate and solution with smart business actions provided by your portfolio management solution.